-Born in Hull, Quebec, Grand-Maître began his dance training at York University in Toronto and continued at Montreal’s L’École Supérieure de Dance du Québec.
-He later danced with Ballet British Columbia and Theatre Ballet of Canada and with Les Grands Ballets Canadiens de Montréal.
+Born in Hull, Quebec, Jean Grand-Maître began his dance training at York University in Toronto and later graduated from Montreal’s L’École supérieure de danse du Québec.
+He performed with Ballet British Columbia, Theatre Ballet of Canada and with Les Grands Ballets Canadiens de Montréal.

 Under his leadership Alberta Ballet has risen to become one of the finest dance ensembles in Canada and as it evolved from a chamber company to a full-fledged ballet troupe.
 Now Canada’s second largest, with 30 dancers and performing more than 7 programs every season.
 Its annual operating budget has grown from 7 to 12 million dollars.
 He has made ballet relevant to Albertans and has played an instrumental role in showing a different side of their culture to the world.
-By his judicious selection of dancers and strategic development of the repertoire, Grand-Maître has enabled Alberta Ballet to become a company capable of performing everything from the most avant-garde contemporary works to the most demanding classical masterpieces.
+By his judicious selection of dancers and strategic development of the repertoire, he has enabled Alberta Ballet to become a company capable of performing everything from the most avant-garde contemporary works to the most demanding classical masterpieces.
 The originality of his programming combined with the passionate commitment of its dancers has earned the Alberta Ballet a strong following in its twin provincial homes, Calgary and Edmonton, and abroad.

 During his tenure he has curated more than 80 different programs, highlighted by a growing presence of 20th and 21st century dance makers.
-He has commissioned 38 one act ballets, as well as 21 full length works.
-He has also revived 21 one act ballets and 14 full length ballets from the company’s repertoire.
-All were created or revived for the Alberta Balletby highly established and/or emerging choreographers from across Canada and from around the world.
+He has commissioned 46 one act ballets as well as 30 full length ballets.
+All were created for the Alberta Balletby highly established and/or emerging choreographers from across Canada and from around the world.

 Chris George is a long-time advocate for a strong arts community in Alberta.
 In 2007, he accepted the Managing Director position at the School of Alberta Ballet, overseeing the establishment of a private boarding school that paired strong academics with premiere dance instruction—the only one of its kind in western Canada.
 The School of Alberta Ballet’s academic stream today attracts students from around the world and graduates of this program have gone on to work with Hong Kong Ballet, Norwegian National Ballet, San Francisco Ballet, Ballet BC, and of course, several have gone on to join Alberta Ballet.